Kauai Island Hawaii USA

 Amazing Waimea Canyon - Kauai

 Stop at the lookouts ($5 parking fee) and let your nature loving begin.
-Don’t miss the Waimea Canyon Lookout (see photo) with parking lot marked with a sign just past mile marker 10.
+Don’t miss the Waimea Canyon Lookout with a parking lot marked with a sign just past mile marker 10.
 Walk up the few steps and let it all in.
 If you want an early glance of beautiful Kauai’s Walmea Canyon, you can pull to the right of the road between markers 3 and 4 and enjoy a wonderful view.

 Map Waimea Canyon Kauai